CyVerse-learning-materials/discovery_environment_guide/step2.rst

      The queue will only display the status of uploads from local files.
 Files imported by URL will generate an automated notification (bell icon, upper-right) upon completion (or failure) to upload.

-*Advanced Data Management Features in the Discovery Enviornment*
+*Advanced Data Management Features in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~